This site is for anyone who wants to make the second half of their life as healthy, happy and disease-free as possible.

 ABOUT ME – ANNABEL

-I’m a writer and author (under the name Annabel Abbs) with four children (aged 10-17).
+I’m a writer and author (under the name Annabel Abbs) with four children (aged 13-21).
 My passion for food and nutritional knowledge go back almost three decades.
 By the time I reached the age of 25, I’d been diagnosed with an incurable inflammatory disease, watched my grandfather die of cancer just weeks after retiring, seen my grandmother succumb to dementia and rheumatoid arthritis so crippling she could no longer move her legs or her hands – and I’d been a finalist in the Elle Magazine Cook of the Year competition.
-Oh – and met my now-husband, a bona fide foodie with a severe distrust of pulses!
-My novels have sold in over 20 countries and I’ve written for many publications.
-I’m currently writing a book about the science of walking.
+My novels (The Joyce Girl and Frieda: The Original Lady Chatterley) have won awards, been a Times Book of the Year, and sold in over 20 countries.
+I’ve written for many publications and am currently writing a book about walking.

 ABOUT ME – SUSAN

 I’m a TV producer, and cookbook author.
 I’m lucky enough to have worked with world-renowned chefs including Gordon Ramsay, Raymond Blanc and Jean Christophe Novelli.
-A cookbook I started writing at University – A Survival Guide To The Student Kitchen – has been in print for 20 years.
-These days, I’m passionately committed to ageing well.
 My elderly mum suffered severe dementia for over 12 years until her death late in 2015.
 Caring for her, while raising a family and having a career, was very hard.
 As a teenager, I watched her do the same for her mother.
 I will do everything I can to spare my daughters that burden.
-I’m now qualifying to be a health coach so I can help others on their own age-well journeys.
+I’ve become a health coach so I can provide guidance and support to others in midlife and beyond.
+I’d love to help you achieve your age-well goals by working with you – either one-to-one or in a group.
+Please do drop me a line at firstname.lastname@example.org with ‘COACHING’ in the subject line, and then let’s have a chat about what I can help you achieve.

 ABOUT AGEING WELL

 We’re fed up with all the talk about anti-ageing!
 You can’t fight ageing … it happens to everything and everyone, always has and always will.
 Instead, we think ageing should be accepted and enjoyed.
 But to really enjoy our old age, we need to be as healthy as possible.
 Healthy ageing is about taking control of your life, preparing your mind and body for what should be the best years of your life.
 We don’t want to be younger!
-Not for all the goji berries in China would we turn the clock back to our angst-ridden teens, our penniless and hung-over twenties, our exhausted child-bearing thirties.
-We love being in our forties and fifties and we have every intention of loving our fifties, sixties, seventies and beyond!
+Not for all the goji berries in China would we turn the clock back to our angst-ridden teens, our penniless and hung-over twenties, our exhausted child-bearing thirties, our stressed-out sandwich women forties.
+We love being in our fifties and we have every intention of loving our sixties, seventies and beyond!